Black Death: Third plague pandemic

 The third plague pandemic (1855–1960) started in China in the mid-19th century, spreading to all inhabited continents and killing 10 million people in India alone.
-The investigation of the pathogen that caused the 19th-century plague was begun by teams of scientists who visited Hong Kong in 1894, among whom was the French-Swiss bacteriologist Alexandre Yersin, for whom the pathogen was named.
+The investigation of the pathogen that caused the 19th-century plague was begun by teams of scientists who visited Hong Kong in 1894, among whom was the French-Swiss bacteriologist Alexandre Yersin, after whom the pathogen was later named.

 Twelve plague outbreaks in Australia between 1900 and 1925 resulted in over 1,000 deaths, chiefly in Sydney.
-This led to the establishment of a Public Health Department there which undertook some leading-edge research on plague transmission from rat fleas to humans via the bacillus Yersinia pestis.
+This led to the establishment of a Public Health Department there which undertook some leading research on plague transmission of the bacillus Yersinia pestis from rat fleas to humans.

 The first North American plague epidemic was the San Francisco plague of 1900–1904, followed by another outbreak in 1907–1908.

-Modern-day
+Recent decades

-Modern treatment methods include insecticides, the use of antibiotics, and a plague vaccine.
+Treatment methods include insecticides, the use of antibiotics, and a plague vaccine.
 It is feared that the plague bacterium could develop drug resistance and again become a major health threat.
 One case of a drug-resistant form of the bacterium was found in Madagascar in 1995.
 Another outbreak in Madagascar was reported in November 2014.
 In October 2017, the deadliest outbreak of the plague in modern times hit Madagascar, killing 170 people and infecting thousands.

 An estimate of the case fatality rate for the modern plague, after the introduction of antibiotics, is 11%, although it may be higher in underdeveloped regions.